lofar-astron/DP3/docs/doxygen/bda.md

       Matrix<bool> fullResFlags(nChannels, nPolarisations);
     };

-For reducing overhead, a BDABuffer should not contain a single Row.
-Using a variable-sized vector of rows provides a flexible structure: The BDABuffer size can be adjusted to the number of channels in the Rows.
+For reducing overhead, a BdaBuffer should not contain a single Row.
+Using a variable-sized vector of rows provides a flexible structure: The BdaBuffer size can be adjusted to the number of channels in the Rows.
 Combining and splitting buffers is also possible.
 In code:

-    class BDABuffer
+    class BdaBuffer
     {
       vector<Row> itsRows; // Buffer contains a variable number of rows.
     };

 This approach still has a major drawback: Each Matrix object in each row performs its own memory allocation, which may yield high overhead.
-A BDABuffer can mitigate this overhead using a shared memory pool for all Rows.
+A BdaBuffer can mitigate this overhead using a shared memory pool for all Rows.

 ### Steps that use data from multiple iterations.